Not permissible to interfere with finding of acquittal unless court's view perverse: SC

 According to the prosecution, the Jodhpur-based accused had killed his wife and set her on fire in order to destroy evidence.

-He was charged with the alleged offences of murder and causing disappearance of evidence under the Indian Penal Code.
+He was charged with the alleged offences of murder and causing disappearance of evidence under the IPC.

 The accused had filed an appeal in the high court challenging the trial court's verdict.